Abhiplatia/temp-mail-site./replit.md

   - Hover effects with visual feedback
   - Direct navigation to individual articles via hash links
   - "View All Articles" link for full collection access
+- **Footer Navigation**: 4-column categorized layout with all 20 new articles organized by topic
+- **SEO Optimization**:
-- **SEO Optimization**: Dynamic page titles and meta descriptions for each article
+  - Dynamic page titles and meta descriptions for each article
+  - Open Graph meta tags for social sharing
+  - JSON-LD Article schema markup for rich results
+  - FAQ schema for featured snippets
+  - Internal linking between related articles
 - **Navigation**: Accessible from home page popular articles section and footer

 ### Monitoring & Analytics